 “This isn’t the kind of person I know you want to grow up to become, is it?”

 “I know you made a mistake, but I also know you’re going to learn from it and make us proud.”

 Our desire for what’s best for our children should never cost us our relationship with them.
-[Tweet This]

-What ways do you discipline your children?
+Sound off: In what ways do you discipline your children?

 Huddle up with your kids and ask, “Do you know why I discipline you?”